 - Information for your preferred pharmacy

-We recommend arriving 15 minutes early to complete paperwork.
+We recommend arriving 15 minutes early to complete registration.

 Patients will be screened for temperature and other COVID-19 symptoms upon arrival and asked to wait in their vehicle.
 Accomodations will be made for those arriving through public transportation.

 *Only patients will be allowed in the health center.
 Support persons are encouraged to wait outside or in their cars.

 In Richmond at our Hamilton health center, our parking lot is often full.
 Additional parking can be found on Hamilton and surrounding streets.
 Please do not park in the VCU Baird Vascular Institute parking lot to the side.